Dismantlability of weakly systolic complexes and applications: Dismantlability of weakly bridged graphs

-To show that any finite weakly systolic complex ${\bold X}$ is LC-contractible it suffices to notice that, since ${\bold X}$ is a flag complex, the LC-contractibility of ${\bold X}$ is equivalent to the dismantlability of its graph $G({\bold X}),$ and hence the result follows from the first part of the theorem.
+\begin{corollary} Locally finite weakly systolic complex ${\bold X}$ and every its Rips complex ${\bold X}_k$ are LC-contractible and therefore collapsible. \end{corollary} \begin{proof} Again we consider only the finite case.
+To show that any finite weakly systolic complex ${\bold X}$ is LC-contractible it suffices to notice that, since ${\bold X}$ is a flag complex, the LC-contractibility of ${\bold X}$ is equivalent to the dismantlability of its graph $G=G({\bold X}),$ and hence the result follows from Theorem \ref{dismantle}.

 To show that the Rips complex ${\bold X}_k$ is LC-contractible, since ${\bold X}_k$ is a flag complex, it suffices to show that its graph $G({\bold X}_k)$ is dismantlable.
 From the definition of ${\bold X}_k,$ the graph $G({\bold X}_k)$ coincides with the $k$th power $G^k$ of the underlying graph $G$ of $\bold X$.
 Now notice that if a vertex $v$ is dominated in $G$ by a vertex $u,$ then $u$ also dominates $v$ in the graph $G^k.$ Indeed, pick any vertex $x$ adjacent to $v$ in $G^k.$ Then $d(v,x)\le k$ in $G.$ Let $y$ be the neighbor of $v$ on some shortest path $P$ connecting the vertices $v$ and $x$ in $G.$ Since $u$ dominates $v,$ necessarily $u$ is adjacent to $y.$ Hence $d(u,x)\le k$ in $G,$ therefore $u$ is adjacent to $x$ in $G^k.$ This shows that $v$ is dominated by $u$ in the graph $G^k$ as well.
-Therefore the dismantling order of $G$ returned by LexBFS is also a dismantling order of $G^k,$ establishing that the Rips complex ${\bold X}_k$ is LC-contractible.
-This completes the proof of the theorem. \end{proof}
+Therefore the dismantling order of $G$ returned by LexBFS is also a dismantling order of $G^k,$ establishing that the Rips complex ${\bold X}_k$ is LC-contractible. \end{proof} \begin{corollary} Graphs of Rips complexes ${\bold X}_n$ of locally finite systolic and weakly systolic complexes are dismantlable. \end{corollary}

-\begin{remark} BFS orderings of weakly bridged graphs do not satisfy the property that each vertex is dominated by its father.
-For example, let $G$ be a 5-wheel whose vertices are labeled as in Fig. \ref{5-wheel}.
-If BFS starts from the vertex $x_1$ and orders the remaining vertices as $x_2,x_5,c,x_3,x_4,$ then the father of the last vertex $x_4$ is $x_5$, however $x_5$ does not dominate $x_4$ in the whole graph.
-On the other hand, LexBFS starting from $x_1$ and continuing with $x_2,$ necessarily will label the vertex $c$ next.
-As a consequence, $c$ will be the father of the last labeled vertex $x_4$ and obviously $c$ dominates $x_4.$ Nevertheless, the order $x_1,x_2,x_5,c,x_3,x_4$ returned by BFS is a domination order of the 5-wheel.
-Is this true for all weakly bridged graphs? \end{remark}

-\begin{corollary} Graphs of Rips complexes ${\bold X}_n$ of locally finite systolic and weakly systolic complexes are dismantlable. \end{corollary}